 NOTE: TIPS FOR PROTECTING YOUR RIGHTS

 A person who resides at premises but who does not have exclusive possession may be a “licensee”.
 This is a contractual right to occupy a premises, which generally can be revoked at will.
-A licensee is not a tenant and does not have rights under the RTA.
+A licensee is not a tenant and does not have rights under the RT Act.

 It is sometimes difficult to determine the legal nature of a person’s occupation of a premises and whether or not a person is a tenant or licensee.
 This can require consideration of a number of factors, and in many cases it remains open to the tribunal (see Janusauskas v Director of Housing VSC 650 (17 December 2014)).
 Contact the Tenants Union for further information.

-Some disputes between parties not covered by the RTA may be heard and determined by the Civil Division of the Victorian Civil and Administrative Tribunal (VCAT).
+Some disputes between parties not covered by the RT Act may be heard and determined by the Civil Division of the Victorian Civil and Administrative Tribunal (VCAT).
 For further information, visit VCAT’s website at www.vcat.vic.gov.au.

 Co-tenants share the right of exclusive possession over the premises.

-At common law (law determined by court decisions over time), co-tenants are “jointly and severally” liable for their responsibilities under the tenancy agreement.
-This means that any one or all of the tenants can be pursued for any loss or damage that the landlord suffers, as a result of a breach of the tenancy agreement or the RTA by any one of the tenants.
+At common law, co-tenants are “jointly and severally” liable for their responsibilities under the tenancy agreement.
+This means that any one or all of the tenants can be pursued for any loss or damage that the landlord suffers, as a result of a breach of the tenancy agreement or the RT Act by any one of the tenants.
 For example, if three tenants enter a tenancy agreement and one tenant fails to pay their share of the rent, then all three tenants could be evicted.
 The landlord could also pursue any one of the tenants for the unpaid rent, regardless of whether or not it was that particular tenant who failed to pay.

 This has been modified by part 4AA of the Wrongs Act 1958 (Vic).
 VCAT can now apportion liability between tenants where the landlord makes any claim for economic loss or damage to property in an action for damages.
 In practice, this occurs infrequently.

-Generally the RTA does not cover disputes between co-tenants.
-However, the Family Violence Protection Act 2008 (Vic) permits a co-tenant to apply to VCAT for an order varying the parties to a tenancy agreement in the event of family violence (see “Application for reduction of a fixed-term agreement” and “Application for creation of a tenancy agreement”).
+Generally, the RT Act does not cover disputes between co-tenants.
+However, the RT Act does permit a co-tenant or occupant who is affected by family violence, or who has a personal safety intervention order, to apply to VCAT for an order varying the parties to a tenancy agreement (see “Application for reduction of a fixed-term agreement” and “Application for creation of a tenancy agreement”).

 Sub-letting involves a tenant creating a new tenancy agreement with another person.
 To be a sub-tenancy, the subtenant must be given exclusive possession of part or all of the premises.
 The original tenant is called the “head tenant” and the second tenant is called the “sub-tenant”.
 The agreement between them is called a sub-lease.